ibm-cloud-docs/dns-svcs/cr-create-fwd-rules.md

     * `instance_id`, which is the unique identifier of a service instance.
     * `resolver_id`, which is the unique identifier of a custom resolver.
     * `X-Correlation-ID`, which is a string that uniquely identifies a request.
-1. When all viariables are initiated, create your custom resolver forwarding rule:
+1. When all variables are initiated, create your custom resolver forwarding rule:

     ```
     {